simialbi/jquery-yohours/README.md

 <script>
 	$('#myOpeningHours').yoHours({
-		bootstrapVersion: 'bootstrap3', // or bootstrap4
+		bootstrapVersion: 'bootstrap3', // or bootstrap4 or bootstrap5
 		delay: 700, // in ms, delay before plugin starts parsing input string
 		height: 600, // in pixels, max height of calendar
 		locale: 'en' // must be loaded before yohours like in example above